RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 - Any coding experience
     - Again, not essential, but it makes things easier.
 To be honest, as long as you know that `<tag>` opens a tag (more precisely an XML element) and `</tag>` closes a tag, then you should be fine.

-There will be a list of all links and resources [here](#references).
+The (bogus) files you will need for this tutorial are listed [here](#references).

-## About Emulationstation Views
+### Primer on EmulationStation Views

-Emulationstation has three main sections, called _Views_:
+EmulationStation has three main navigation sections, called _Views_:

 <figure markdown>
   ![Carbon Theme System View](https://i.imgur.com/uTBYI4V.jpg)
   <figcaption>Carbon Theme System View</figcaption>
 </figure>
-The System View is what you see when Emulationstation starts.
+The System View is what you see when EmulationStation starts.
 It has a large white bar along the middle that houses a carousel that shows three System logos at a time.

 <figure markdown>
   ![Carbon Theme Basic View](https://i.imgur.com/1C0WpSY.jpg)